UDOOboard/X86-Docs/docs/05_Hardware_&_Accessories/04_CEC-HDMI.md

 ## Milestones

 The driver is still in development to add features and bugfixing.
-The next steps will be: add the CEC notifier support, add the SMBus communication via i2ci801 module and add the IrDA support.
+The next steps will be: add the CEC notifier support, add the SMBus communication via i2c-i801 module.

 The driver will be published mainline, once the driver will be insert in the mainline kernel, compile and mount the secocec driver manually won't be needed.
 A patch is already under review.